-To determine potential unmet needs for renters, Richland County assumed that renter applicants would have the same relative proportion of remaining needs as homeowner applicants.
-The total number of rental applicants (6,622) was multiplied by the estimated percentage with remaining needs (39.36%) to determine an estimate of 2,606 total renters in the County with remaining needs.
+To determine potential unmet needs for renters the total number of rental applicants (6,622) was multiplied by the estimated percentage with remaining needs (39.36%) to determine an estimate of 2,606 total renters in the County with remaining needs.
 This figure includes renters residing in the City of Columbia, however, and similar to the homeowner calculation, these should be subtracted from the total.
 Richland County estimates that approximately 554 reside in the City of Columbia, leaving a total of 2,052 renters in the County, outside of the City of Columbia, with remaining needs.
 Importantly, many more renters may have remaining needs, as evidenced by the 5,121 renters registered with FEMA who did not receive assistance.